bennybp/BPModule/dox/systems.md

 }
 ~~~
 For more complicated situations the set operations greatly facilitate
-generalizations of this procedure by avoiding the if/then logic.
+generalizations of this procedure by avoiding the if/then logic embodied in the
+ternary operator.